L968/VerticalSliceTemplate/README.md

 ## Technologies and patterns

 - [Vertical Slice Architecture](https://www.milanjovanovic.tech/blog/vertical-slice-architecture) Structure your project by feature, making it easier to maintain and scale.
-- [Docker Compose](https://docs.docker.com/compose/): Pre-configured for containerization, allowing you to run the entire project with one command.
+- [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/): Pre-configured for containerization, allowing you to run the entire project with one command.
 - [MySQL](https://www.mysql.com/): The template uses MySQL as the default database, with easy setup through Docker.
 - [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/): Simplified database management with Entity Framework Core, allowing you to apply and manage migrations effortlessly.
 - [Health Checks](https://www.nuget.org/packages/AspNetCore.HealthChecks.UI.Client): Integrated health checks for monitoring the application state.